mqtt-tools/mqttwarn/README.md

 should return a _dict_ (or _None_) of data which is merged into the whole list of transformation data.
 This expands on the two other transformation functions to make topic and the message's payload available simultaneously.

+### Using transformation data in other contexts ###

+Beside using the transformation data dictionary in `format` to create custom outgoing messages, it can be used in other contexts as well.
+Let's have a look at different ways this can be used throughout _mqttwarn_.

+#### Topic targets ####

+By incorporating transformation data into topic targets, we can make _mqttwarn_ dispatch messages dynamically based on the values of the transformation data dictionary.

+To get an idea about how this works, let's define a placeholder variable inside the `targets` directive of a topic section in the `mqttwarn.ini` configuration file:

+    [topic-targets-dynamic]
+    topic   = test/topic-targets-dynamic
+    format  = Something {loglevel} happened! {message}
+    targets = log:{loglevel}

+When sending this value through a JSON encoded message or by computing it through the `datamap` or `alldata` transformation machinery, it will get interpolated into the designated topic target.
+Example:

+    mosquitto_pub -t test/topic-targets-dynamic -m '{"loglevel": "crit", "message": "Nur Döner macht schöner!"}'

+This will issue the following message into the log file:

+    2016-02-14 18:09:34,822 CRITICAL [log] Something crit happened!
+Nur Döner macht schöner!

+While this little example might feel artificial, there are more meaningful use cases like determining the recipient address of `smtp` or `xmpp` receivers through information from topic names or message payloads.
+Please have a look at [Incorporate topic names into topic targets](https://github.com/jpmens/mqttwarn/wiki/Incorporating-topic-names#incorporate-topic-names-into-topic-targets) for a more sensible example.

 ### Filtering notifications ###